-Before getting started, we ask that you store at least 30 days of CGM data.
+Before getting started, we suggest that you store at least 30 days of CGM data.
 People often like to compare their before and after looping data.
 Nightscout is an excellent tool to capture your CGM history, as well as log your carbs and boluses.
 For instructions on setting up your own Nightscout site (or updating your existing one for OpenAPS use), see here.
 By logging and collecting a recent history of your insulin+BG patterns, you can also take advantage of the Autotune feature which uses Nightscout databases, as well as use Nightscout reports, which are often helpful for showing your data to your healthcare provider.

 Later in these docs is a link to donate your data to a project called OpenHumans.
 There is no requirement to share your data or participate in OpenHumans.
 If you choose to, you can donate your data whether you are looping or not.
 Individuals within the project who share their data do so willingly and you should do the same only if you feel comfortable.
 That being said, it is always a good idea to record your data before embarking on a new set of experiments.
 This will be helpful to understand the effects of the system as well as gain a better understanding of your response to different control strategies.